rainman456/winpath2wslpath/README.md

 # winpath2wslpath
-Convert directory paths on windows for use on  WSL automatically
+Convert directory paths on windows to use on  WSL linux like ubuntu or kali automatically

 To build go build -o wslpath wslpath.go